Aditya-Chawla-20/bajaj-assignment/README.md

 - Processes an array of data and categorizes elements into numbers (odd/even), alphabets, and special characters
 - Calculates the sum of all numbers
-- Creates a concatenated string of alphabets in reverse order with alternating caps
+- Creates a concatenated string of alphabets in reverse order with alternating caps (starting with uppercase)
 - Returns user information (user_id, email, roll_number)

 ## Installation